BSC-ES/autosubmit/docs/source/userguide/platforms/index.rst

     LOCAL:
         PROJECT_PATH: ~/autosubmit/project

-The following setting are used towards creating a connection with a platform to execute the jobs, you have to input the information suitable for your project. (e.g.: user, host, platform)
+The following settings are used towards creating a connection with a platform to execute the jobs, you have to input the information suitable for your project. (e.g.: user, host, platform)

 .. warning::